 RoadShow operates a share option scheme ("the Scheme") which was adopted on 7 June 2001 whereby the directors of RoadShow are authorised, at their discretion, to offer any employee (including any director) of RoadShow or any of its wholly-owned subsidiaries options to subscribe for shares in RoadShow.
 Each option gives the holder the right to subscribe for one ordinary share of RoadShow.
-The Scheme is valid and effective for a period of ten years ending on 6 June 2011.
+The Scheme was valid and effective for a period of ten years and expired on 6 June 2011.

-No option was granted during the year and there were no outstanding options at 31 December 2010 and 2009.
+No option was granted during the year and there were no outstanding options at 31 December 2011 and 2010.